Silverarmor/docs/docs/en/README.md

 # Wiki :us: :gb: :australia: <Badge text="LSSM Stable 3.3.5"/>

 ## About the LSSM
-The LSS MANAGER V3 is an extension for missionchief.com and missionchief.co.uk
+The LSS MANAGER V3 is an extension for [missionchief.com](https://missionchief.com), [missionchief.co.uk](https://missionchief.co.uk) and [missionchief-australia.com](https://missionchief-australia.com).

 With this extension an appstore gets added to the game, which allows to install different Plugins.
 All the functions are build modular - so **you** can decide what you activate.